Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

-this transformation is actually {\em canonical}.
-As the transformation only affects the fields $\phi$ and $\pi^{\mu}$, the other fields, $A_{\mu}$ and $\Pi^{\mu\nu}$ that are contained in the Hamiltonian density~(\ref{hd-higgs}) must be treated as {\em constant parameters}.
-The transformation rules following from Eq.~(\ref{gen-higgs}) are
+As the transformation only affects the base fields $\phi$ and $\pi^{\mu}$, the gauge fields, $a_{\mu}$ and $p^{\mu\nu}$ that are contained in the gauge Hamiltonian~(\ref{H-g2}) must remain unchanged.
+The generating function~(\ref{gen-higgs}) brings about the transformation rules